 The popularity of Dorothy’s root beer, combined with her notoriety stemming from her public dispute with the U.S. Forest Service, made her into a celebrity of the Northwoods and received the moniker “The Root Beer Lady.”

 The demand for her root beer grew each year to the point she had to enlist the help of friends and relatives to keep up.
 Occasionally, the demand for root beer became so great Dorothy had to limit the number of root beers each visitor could get.

 Between 1976 and 1986 Dorothy and her helpers brewed an average of over 10,000 bottles of root beer per summer.

-Today, the Dorothy Molter Museum coordinates the brewing of “Dorothy’s Isle of Pines Root Beer,” which is sold at the museum as well as businesses in Ely, Virginia, Duluth/North Shore, North Central Minnesota and the Twin Cities of Minnesota – and online!
-The recipe isn’t the same as Dorothy’s – we aren’t allowed to use Knife Lake water – but it is close and, some might say, tastier.
+Today, the Dorothy Molter Museum coordinates the brewing of “Dorothy’s Isle of Pines Root Beer.”
+The recipe isn’t the same as Dorothy’s but it’s based on her best bottle of root beer.
+Although, we aren’t allowed to use Knife Lake water, it’s close and, some might say, tastier.